virattt/DoorDashLite/README.md

 # DoorDashLite
-A simple implementation of a lite version DoorDash
+A simple implementation of a lite version of DoorDash.